 Knowing the ins and outs of refinishing antique furniture can help you restore beautiful pieces you find at estate sales, tag sales and thrift shops to their former glory.
-Whether you want to update solid wood furniture to suit your contemporary space, spiff up a mid-century modern console table to hold your flat-screen TV or breathe new life into an old Adirondack chair with a fresh coat of paint, furniture refinishing solutions from the Real Milk Paint Co. help you add shine, color and character to your restoration project.
+Whether you’re looking to update or completely refinish a piece of furniture, the Real Milk Paint Co. can help you add shine, color, and character to your wood furniture restoration project.

 Refinishing Antique Furniture With a Modern Twist

-Matching wood furniture you find with your home’s modern aesthetic is simple when you have Real Milk Paint Co. products on your side.
-No matter if a furniture piece needs lots of work or just minor repairs, we can help with finishing oils like our Pure Tung Oil that showcase the beauty of wood grain, paste waxes like our Soft Wax that restore the shine to dull surfaces and 56 colors of Real Milk Paint suitable for almost any furniture restoration project.
-We also offer products to prep and clean surfaces, protect your clothing and apply finish and color to your furniture piece.
+Matching antique wood furniture with your home’s modern aesthetic is simple when you have the Real Milk Paint Co. products on your side.
+No matter if the furniture needs restoring or just repairing, we can help.
+With finishing oils like our Pure Tung Oil that showcase the beauty of wood grain, paste waxes like our Soft Wax that restore the shine to dull surfaces, and 56 colors of Real Milk Paint® suitable for almost any furniture flipping project.
+We also offer products to prep and clean surfaces, protect your clothing, and apply finish and color to your antique furniture.

 Determining If Antique Furniture Is Worth Refinishing

-When you find a piece of old furniture you love, consider if it’s worth refinishing before you decide to purchase it or pick it up off the curb.
+When you find a piece of old furniture you love, consider if it’s worth refinishing before you decide to purchase or pick it up off the curb.
 Painted antiques are sometimes notoriously hard to strip — especially if you’re at a beginner skill level and it has multiple layers in its existing finish.
-If you must have the piece for your refinishing furniture project, consider using Soy-Gel Professional Paint Remover to eliminate the old finish.
-This high-quality product from the Real Milk Paint Co. not only quickly strips wood furniture down to its original finish but also traps debris and lead for safer furniture restoration projects.
+If you decide a piece is worth refinishing, consider using Soy-Gel Professional Paint Remover to eliminate the old finish.
+This high-quality product from the Real Milk Paint Co. not only quickly strips wood furniture down to its original finish, but also traps debris and lead for safer furniture restoration projects.

 Overall Furniture Quality and Current State

-Other factors to consider when deciding if solid wood furniture is worth refinishing is its overall quality and current state.
-Higher-quality antiques made from wood like oak, cherry and walnut typically have the structural integrity to handle furniture refinishing, so pieces made prior to 1950 usually work best for furniture restoration projects.
+A piece of furniture’s quality and overall state is something to consider when deciding to refinish it.
+Higher-quality antiques made from wood like oak, cherry and walnut typically have the structural integrity to handle refinishing furniture, so pieces made prior to 1950 usually work best for furniture restoration projects.
 Modern furnishings are more likely to have particleboard or plywood elements, so be sure to look the old furniture over a bit before you decide on restoration.

 Additionally, some antiques may look good from the outside but have internal issues that make repairing and restoring them difficult.
 With that in mind, be sure to access any drawers or hidden spaces to ensure components haven’t incurred internal damage and been reglued.